- 1 (12 oz) boneless, skinless chicken breast

 - Dip the chicken into the Dijon cream, then into the chopped pecans, turning and pressing gently to evenly coat each chicken piece with pecans.

-- In a nonstick sauté pan, heat the remaining 1 tablespoon olive oil over medium-high heat.
+- In a nonstick sauté pan, heat the remaining olive oil over medium-high heat.
 Add the chicken and sauté for 3 minutes per side, 6 minutes total.
 Transfer the chicken to an 8-inch square pan, then bake for 12 minutes.

 - Serve the chicken with the Dijon cream sauce and roasted asparagus.